-5.3.2.3 Declarations
+5.3.2.3 Affidavits

-Whereas the means of evidence listed, such as packages, labels, price lists, catalogues, invoices, photographs and newspaper advertisements, do not present any particular problems, it is necessary to consider in some detail declarations as referred to in Article 97(1)(f) EUTMR.
+Although the means of evidence listed, such as packages, labels, price lists, catalogues, invoices, photographs and newspaper advertisements, do not present any particular problems, it is necessary to consider in some detail declarations as referred to in Article 97(1)(f) EUTMR.
+For general information, see the Guidelines, Part A, Section 10, Evidence, 4.2 Affidavits.